openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/action/action_classification.rst

 We support `X3D <https://arxiv.org/abs/2004.04730>`_ for action classification.
 X3D is a deep learning model that was proposed in the paper "X3D: Expanding Architectures for Efficient Video Recognition" by Christoph Feichtenhofer.
 The model is an extension of the popular 2D convolutional neural network (CNN) architectures to the 3D domain, allowing it to efficiently process spatiotemporal information in videos.

-Currenly OTX supports X3D-S model with below template:
+Currenly OpenVINO™ Training Extensions supports X3D-S model with below template:

 +-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+---------+---------------------+-------------------------+
 | Template ID                                                                                                                                                                   | Name    | Complexity (GFLOPs) | Model size (MB)         |